Hidden Signs of Alcoholism

 - Do they drink more than they used to?

-- Is there always acceptable excuses to drink?
+- Are there always acceptable excuses to drink?

 - Do they experience blackouts from drinking?

-- Do they spend a long time thinking about alcohol and when you will next drink?
+- Do they spend a long time thinking about alcohol and when they will next drink?

 Some people will choose drinks that are easy to disguise.
 For example, they might prefer to drink vodka because it is clear and doesn’t have a strong smell.